-The VSS Backup method is only supported on Windows-based clients.
+The snapshot-based method is only supported on Windows-based clients.
 For more information about supported OS versions and disk arrays, see the Quest NetVault Backup Compatibility Guide.

 NOTE: The Backup Files to Storage is supported on any Windows platform and any disk storage.
-To use the Retain Snapshot as Persistent and Discard After the data that you want to back up must reside on a supported disk array.
+To use the Array-Based Persistent Snapshot and Discard After the data that you want to back up must reside on a supported disk array.
 Also, for persistent snapshot only backup, only metadata is copied to the target device and snapshot is created on storage array.